Skip to main content

 Dr. James Davis, regional representative for the U.S. Secretary of Education Margaret Spellings, will present the 15th Robert B. Kamm Distinguished Lecture in Higher Education on Feb.
 21 at Oklahoma State University.

 He will speak on “Helping Higher Education Meet the Challenge” at 1:15 p.m. in the Willard Lecture Hall on the OSU campus in Stillwater.
-His talk is free and is open to the public.
+His talk is free and open to the public.

 Davis serves as an ombudsman to the office of the governor and legislative leadership, state education agencies, local education agencies, private schools, colleges and universities in Federal support matters that affect education for the states of Arkansas, Oklahoma, Louisiana, New Mexico and Texas.

-He earned his B.A. and M.A. degrees from Truman State University in Missouri, and his Ph.D. from Illinois State University.
+He earned his B.A. and M.A. degrees from Truman State University in Missouri and his Ph.D. from Illinois State University.

-The Kamm Lecture is a policy-impacting lecture/symposium that fills a major void in higher education policy-making.
+The Kamm Lecture is a policy-impacting lecture/symposium that fills a significant void in higher education policy-making.
 It brings private and public sector leaders together to discuss critical, cutting-edge issues that will shape the future of Oklahoma in general and the state's higher education in particular.

 MENUCLOSE